Kaiteki-Fedi/Kaiteki/README.md

 A [快適 (kaiteki)](http://takoboto.jp/?w=1200120) Fediverse client for microblogging instances, made with [Flutter](https://flutter.dev/) and [Dart](https://dart.dev/).

-Currently Kaiteki is still in a **proof-of-concept/alpha stage**, with simple Mastodon/Pleroma and Misskey support, future backends could follow.
+Currently, Kaiteki is still in a **proof-of-concept/alpha stage**, with simple Mastodon/Pleroma and Misskey support, future backends could follow.
 See ["What's working, what's missing?"](#whats-working-whats-missing).

 ## Screenshots (outdated)